5 Star Rating by Ava

 The Hodge & Langley Law Firm has succeeded in overcoming these arguments for thousands of injured workers, ensuring people like you received the compensation due for their work injuries.
-We have helped with workers’ comp cases in Spartanburg, Greenville, and throughout South Carolina and Georgia.
+To speak with a member of our team, call (864) 585-3873.

-Our workers’ compensation lawyers offer a free initial consultation to discuss your workers’ compensation case, and we handle workers’ compensation cases on a contingency fee basis, which means that you pay nothing up front for our legal services.
+Our attorneys can assess your situation for free, and we handle workers’ compensation cases on a contingency fee basis, which means that you pay nothing up front for our legal services.
 If we are successful, our fee will be a percentage of the settlement or award we obtain for you; if we are not successful, you will owe us no attorney fees or costs.

 Some specific examples of workers’ compensation (formerly “workman’s compensation”) cases:

 Yes, most employers throughout the state are required to have workers’ compensation coverage.
 There are, however, a few exceptions.
 Under some circumstances, the following workers are exempt from workers’ compensation: